carbonblack/cbapi-python/docs/response-examples.rst

     00000001-0000-0e48-01d2-c2a397f4cfe0 1495463176570
     00000001-0000-0e48-01d2-c2a397f4cfe0 1495463243492

 Notice that the "same" process ID is returned seven times, but with seven different segment IDs.
-CB Response will return *every* process event segment that matches a given query, in this case, any event segment that contains the process command name ``cmd.exe``.
+EDR will return *every* process event segment that matches a given query, in this case, any event segment that contains the process command name ``cmd.exe``.